cardanoz/constitution/constitution-23.md

 1. The CC shall be considered to be in one of the following two states at all times: a state of confidence or a state of no confidence.
-    In a state of no confidence, members of the then standing CC must be reinstated or replaced using the "Update Committee" action before any other on-chain governance action, other than "Info" actions, may go forward.
+    In a state of no confidence, members of the then-standing CC must be reinstated or replaced using the "Update Committee" action before any other on-chain governance action, other than "Info" actions, may go forward.